Back to the Future (TV series): Comic books

 A comic book series was published by Harvey Comics detailing further adventures of the animated show.
 Two mini-series were published, the first being a four-issue run, the second, a three-issue run subtitled "Forward to the Future" and a "Special" issue was also released, reprinting parts of the first mini-series' first issue.
 The comics were written by Dwayne McDuffie with art by Nelson Dewey.

 Toys

 In August 2020, as part of the 35th anniversary of the release of Back to the Future, three 6" scale action figures were produced by NECA based on Back to the Future: The Animated Series.
-Marty McFly, 'Doc' Brown and Einstein, and Biff Tannen were released as part of the "Toony Classics" line and sold both online and at retail at a $12.99 price point.
+Marty McFly, 'Doc' Brown and Einstein, and Biff Tannen were released as part of the "Toony Classics" line.
 Marty McFly came packed with a hoverboard and guitar with strap.
 Doc Brown included Einstein with his digital stopwatch collar, a remote control, a set of extra hands, and googles.
-The Biff Tannen figure included an alternate interchangeable head.
+The Biff Tannen figure included an interchangeable head.